p-dahlback/roll20-ffxiv-ttrpg/README.md

 Further, the API can manage expirations of enhancements/enfeeblements on the following triggers:

-* Start of encounter (On the first active turn in turnorder, can also be forced via chat API `!eos --start`)
+* Start of encounter (On the first active turn in turnorder, can also be forced via chat API `!fft --start`)
 * Start of step
 * Start of turn
 * End of turn
 * End of step
 * End of round

-EndOfStep will ignore if any turns pass in reverse or if it triggers due to a new turn being added to first in order.
+FFXIVTurnOrder will ignore if any turns pass in reverse or if it triggers due to a new turn being added to first in order.

 #### Chat API

-EndOfStep manages resources automatically, but there's a chat API for on-the-fly configuration to for example only run it when desired, or rerun a specific turn.
+FFXIVTurnOrder manages resources automatically, but there's a chat API for on-the-fly configuration to for example only run it when desired, or rerun a specific turn.

-A suggested way to use these could be to `!eos --stop` turn management until you have filled out the Turn Order, then `!eos --start` to begin turn management in a state where everything is set up correctly.
+A suggested way to use these could be to `!fft --stop` turn management until you have filled out the Turn Order, then `!fft --start` to begin turn management in a state where everything is set up correctly.
 This could avoid some unintentional turn effect triggers while adding to or sorting the Turn Order.

-`!eos <options>`
+`!fft <options>`

 ##### Options

 * `--help` - displays this breakdown in chat.
 * `--block {X}` - block any turn management until X turns have passed in the turn order.
-Example: `!eos --block 5`
+Example: `!fft --block 5`
-* `--config` - output the current configuration of EndOfStep to chat.
+* `--config` - output the current configuration of FFXIVTurnOrder to chat.
 * `--end` - blocks any turn management until the Turn Order has been rendered empty.
 * `--force` - immediately carries out turn management on the current first in turn order.
 * `--fx {X}` - enables/disables the effect management part of turn management.
 1 or on to enable, 0 or off to disable.
-Example: `!eos --fx 0`
+Example: `!fft --fx 0`
 * `--recover {X}` - enables/disables the resource recovery part of turn management.
 1 or on to enable.
 0 or off to disable.
-Example: `!eos --recover 0`
+Example: `!fft --recover 0`
 * `--reset` - resets the configuration to standard: no blocks on turn management, all subsystems enabled.
 * `--start` - removes any blocks on turn management and runs `--force` on the current first in turn order.
 For effect management, this will be treated as the start of the encounter.
 * `--stop` - blocks all turn management until `--start` or `--reset` is called.